-Zakiya Iman Jackson observes that because the racialization of some expressions of humanity as insufficiently human structures the very field of non-human being for modern Western metaphysics, attempts to move “beyond the human” without confronting race as intrinsic to the matter at hand cannot but perpetuate humanisms’ historical ignorance and silence regarding black critiques and praxes – not least those “irreverent to the normative production of ‘the human’” all along (216).
+Zakiya Iman Jackson observes that because the racialization of some expressions of humanity as insufficiently human structures the very field of nonhuman being for modern Western metaphysics, attempts to move “beyond the human” without confronting race as intrinsic to the matter at hand cannot but perpetuate humanism’s historical ignorance and silence regarding black critiques and praxes—not least those “irreverent to the normative production of ‘the human’” all along (216).
 It ought to go without saying that other-than-white thought and practice, early and late, has a good deal to teach Anthropocene perpetrators about comporting otherwise with other-than-human beings.
-Yet although the precedence and brilliance of minoritized thought on this score frequently goes unacknowledged, the inherence of racialization in the actual and theoretical territory of ecological concern for other-than-human beings is not optional: “terrestrial movement toward the nonhuman is simultaneously movement toward blackness, whether blackness is embraced or not” (Jackson, 217).
+Yet although the precedence and brilliance of minoritized thought on this score frequently goes unacknowledged, the inherence of racialization in the actual and theoretical territory of ecological concern for other-than-human beings is not optional: “terrestrial movement toward the nonhuman is simultaneously movement toward blackness, whether blackness is embraced or not” (Z. I. Jackson 217).

-By turning so incessantly to the ground in his Economy of Vegetation, has Darwin found a way of registering, the threat and promise of a kind of terrestrial justice meted out by and for subjects scarcely discernible therefrom, sustaining and threatening his gorgeous Botanic Garden with their inhuman, inhuming power?
+By turning so incessantly to the ground in his Economy of Vegetation, has Darwin found a way of registering—the threat and promise of a kind of terrestrial justice meted out by and for subjects scarcely discernible therefrom—sustaining, and threatening his gorgeous Botanic Garden with its inhuman, inhuming power?
 Not so improbably, perhaps, when the glaring fact of the “inhuman trade” revealed to anyone who cared to see that the other-than-human realm was rife with human being uncounted as such.
 For a natural philosopher and poet such as Erasmus Darwin, moreover, such dispossessed subjects shared space with genres of plant, animal, and mineral being whose capacity for meaning-making and historical transformation was likewise undreamt and underestimated in mainstream metaphysics.

-I hope to have suggested that, issuing from deep within the culture of the perpetrators, the doggedly terrestrial movement of Erasmus Darwin’s Botanic Garden cannot but express the historical, epistemological, metabolic and metonymic associations between the earth’s energetic darkness and that of its denigrated subjects.
+I hope to have suggested that, issuing from deep within the culture of the perpetrators, the doggedly terrestrial movement of Erasmus Darwin’s Botanic Garden cannot but express the historical, epistemological, metabolic, and metonymic associations between the earth’s energetic darkness and that of its denigrated subjects.
 But more than this: the poetics draws this racialized dimension of the ground into relief, apostrophizing the human humus in such a way as to hail the retributive and reparative ingenuity of this association without enfolding it in the discourse of Man.
 Darwin’s awkward, impure anti-colonialism appeals not to the wrath and rapture of God but to that of the interred, those scarcely distinguishable from the ground and thereby able to partake, for better or for worse, of its more-than-human power.
 Who knows what other natures, in their freedom, might do, were we to cease foreclosing that possibility, by force and by philosophy?

 WORKS CITED